drhsqlite/pikchr/doc/differences.md

 the immediately previous object without having to specify the type of that object.

-Objects that contain a text that looks like a label (starts with an upper-case letter and contains only letters, digits, and underscores) can be used as a label for that object.
+Objects that contain text that looks like a label (starts with an upper-case letter and contains only letters, digits, and underscores) can be used as a label for that object.
 Thus if you say: